digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 ## Part 5: Code quality <a id="code_quality"></a>

 In a collaborative open-source project like `colrev`, ensuring that all contributions are clean, consistent, and error-free is essential.
 It makes the code easier for everyone to read, maintain, and build upon.
-To achieve this, mature projects use automated tools to enforce quality standards.
+To achieve this, it is good practice to rely on automated tools to maintain quality standards.

-A very common framework for this is called **`pre-commit`**.
-It works by setting up "hooks" that automatically run checks on your code every time you try to make a `git commit`.
+A common framework for this is called **`pre-commit`**.
+It works by setting up "hooks" that automatically run checks on your code every time you make a `git commit`.
+These hooks can also run online in a GitHub repository.
 These hooks can:

-*   Automatically reformat your code to a consistent style.
+- Automatically reformat your code to a consistent style.
-*   Check for common programming errors or bugs (linting).
+- Check for common programming errors or bugs (linting).
-*   Ensure documentation is up to date.
+- Ensure documentation is up to date.

 Create a `.pre-commit-config.yaml` configuration file with the following content, which adds the [black](https://github.com/psf/black){: target="_blank"} code formatter: